SCPSscience/Comp1/README.md

-# Home to the 6th Grade Comprehensive Science 1 Jupyter Notebooks for SCPS
+# Home of the 6th Grade Comprehensive Science 1 Jupyter Notebooks for SCPS